gcba-iris/iris-tech-docs/docs/architecture/services.md

 ## Description

-Services encapsulate functionality that may be used by more that one [handler](handlers.md) such as a database connection, a shared object, etc. With services it's possible to extract and reuse common pieces of code, keeping the handlers lean.
+Services encapsulate functionality that may be used by more that one [handler](handlers.md) such as a database connection, a shared object, etc. With services it's possible to extract and reuse common pieces of code, keeping the handlers lean and easily maintainable.

 ## Exposed Methods